Mary Agnes Carey has covered health reform and federal health policy for more than 15 years as an editor at CQ HealthBeat

 As Congress and the VA look to ease long wait times by sending more patients to outside providers, Dr. Ken Kizer, a former VA undersecretary for health, discusses how such an effort could play out.

-The court says closely held corporations may be exempted from the health law's mandate that employer health plans cover certain types of contraception at no cost to the employee.
+The court says closely held corporations may be exempted from the health law’s contraceptive mandate.

 Critics argue that some facilities using the program should not be eligible and that the money they receive from the sale of the discounted drugs is not always being plowed back into patient care.